Chris-Graffagnino/Jormungandr-for-Newbs/docs/jormungandr_node_setup_guide.md

     <REST-LISTEN-PORT>   The REST Listen Port set in node-config.yaml file (EX: 3101)
     <TAX_VALUE>   The fixed cut the stake pool will take from the total reward
     <TAX_RATIO>   The percentage of the remaining value that will be taken from the total
-    <TAX_LIMIT>   A value that can be set to limit the pool's Tax.
     <SOURCE-SK>   The Secret key of the Source address

 # send-certificate.sh is called by createStakePool.sh and is not intended for you.